getmash/mash-js/packages/client-sdk/README.md

 This function will check if the user has setup a budget on your site.
 If the user already has setup a budget, it will check the resource cost against the budget and determine if the budget is still valid or if the next purchase will invalidate it.
 With an active budget, users don't need to confirm every payment.
 A budget pre-authorizes payment to certain amount, and enables auto-payment without requiring a confirmation from the user.

-Checking if a budget is helpful if you would like to auto-unlock content if the user has already pre-approved purchase to improve the user experience.
+Checking if there's a budget is helpful if you would like to auto-unlock content if the user has already pre-approved purchase to improve the user experience.
 This can be done to unlock an entire page immediately when they visit it, or to complete an event for the user without confirmation needed.

 ```javascript
 mash.userHasValidBudget("42ab4348-5079-11ed-bdc3-0242ac120002")